 This is a simple endeavor that can be started by saving your organic kitchen waste and putting it in a composting bin.
 Counter top composting bins for your kitchen are readily available online.

 If you are planting in a bed, using mulch will help you control weeds and retain moisture in the soil.
 Try to use organic mulch mediums rather than artificial ones.back to menu ↑

 Start a gardening journal to keep track of dates, germination times, date of the last spring frost, and any pests that appear.
 Also make notes of your successes and failures and what you could do differently next time.back to menu ↑

 Grow What You Eat

 If you eat a lot of lettuce, start by trying to grow your own lettuce.
 Don’t start by growing exotic vegetables that are not part of your daily consumption.back to menu ↑

 Take a little time to plan.
 Most veggies need sunny areas to grow, so plan out your beds where they will get maximum light.
-Also plan which crops you want to grow at which times of the year.back to menu ↑
+Also plan which crops you want to grow at which times of the year.
+Take a look at our 5 Step guide on planning your home vegetable garden.back to menu ↑

 Learn About Companion Planting

 If done correctly with plants that help each other, you can grow multiple varieties in the same bed, maximizing the use of your available space.
 This is called companion planting.
 Some plants thrive when planted together, while others can inhibit their mutual growth.

 Like a lot of other projects, vegetable gardening seems a daunting prospect until you actually do it.
 Then you realise it is not as difficult as you expected.
 It may even become a pleasurable pastime that can allow you to de-stress and relax.
 And you get the added benefit of eating your healthy produce!